PhillipDaum/heroes/README.md

 # Heroes

+### Ask what parts to have in a good readme what to have in repo

 --- it would be cool for it to be something you can spin up with you friends and have a simultaneous chat
 ----- chat could be very minimal or full on video chat, or  you can play in person
 ------ it would be a great memecoin, the nfts are the quests